A parametrised axiomatization for a large number of restricted second-order logics: Introduction

 \section{Introduction}

 Second-order logic famously extends first-order (or ``elementary") logic by allowing for the possibility of quantification not just over elements of a given universe of discourse but over properties or relations in said universe \cite{Bell2, va}.
 There is, however, a choice to be made as to what subsets or relations of the universe we should be allowed to quantify over.
 Restricted second-order logics prevent quantification over arbitrary subsets and may circumscribe attention, for example in the case of so called weak second-order logic, to finite subsets or to subsets definable without parameters in definable subset logic.
-Once one makes such choice, though, a natural question to ask is whether the resulting system can be shown to be complete for some formal system.
+Once one makes such choice, though, a natural question to ask is whether the resulting logic can be shown to be complete for some formal system.

 In this sense one might ask for two kinds of completeness, \emph{weak} (every validity is provable) or \emph{strong} (every valid inference from a set of premises can be turned into a deduction).
 In the case of weak second-order logic, L\'opez-Escobar provided the first weakly complete infinitary axiomatization (in both Gentzen and Hilbert calculi presentations) to appear in print \cite{LP}.
-He employed a tableaux argument in his central result and formulated the system to handle finite sequences of objects rather than sets.
-However, the second author had already independently obtained this result by algebraic methods in his D. Phil. thesis \cite{Bell}.
+Tarski had introduced weak second-order logic in \cite{AT}, and its axiomatization problem had been proposed to L\'opez-Escobar by Mostowski according to a remark in \cite{LP}.
+L\'opez-Escobar employed a tableaux argument in his central result and formulated the system to handle finite sequences of objects rather than sets.
+However, the second author had already independently obtained this result by algebraic methods in his D. Phil. thesis \cite{Bell} under the supervision of John N. Crossley.
 This latter approach, as we shall see here, has the advantage of being an instance of an abstract argument applying to a plethora of restricted second-order languages.